List of Macross characters: Sara Nome

 As Mayan Island's priestess/shaman, a position of great spiritual importance to the people of the secluded island, Sara Nome (サラ・ノーム, Sara Nomu) has the mystical power of interacting with the island's mysterious alien ruins, a little-understood ability that she manifests through singing an ancient Mayan chant.
 She also gets occasional visions into the future.
 This power seems to run through her family's blood as her little sister, Mao Nome, also displays the same abilities to a lesser degree.

 As a child, she agrees to let a visiting scientist test her blood, an act forbidden by the island's traditions, in exchange for a pretty bauble.
 The test confirms her special skills and later makes the island's inhabitants the focus of research and armed conflict.
 Due to this incident Sara grows up to become suspicious of outsiders and very protective of her people's beliefs.
-She resents the wind of change that the abrupt arrival of U.N. pilot Shynn Kudo brings to her home, yet she realizes how powerless she is against it as she foresees the destruction and violence that is to come.
+She resents the wind of change that the abrupt arrival of U.N. pilot Shin Kudo brings to her home, yet she realizes how powerless she is against it as she foresees the destruction and violence that is to come.

 In the final episode, the extraterrestrial object known as Bird Human awakens due to Sara's chant, assimilating her into its head.
-Shynn Kudo manages to break through the Bird Human's attacks and makes Sara realise that it is him instead of an evil spirit (called a "Kadun" by the Mayans).
+Shin Kudo manages to break through the Bird Human's attacks and makes Sara realise that it is him instead of an evil spirit (called a "Kadun" by the Mayans).
 The U.N.
 Forces, however, see the Bird Human as an uncontrollable liability and launch several reaction missiles at it.
-Sara sacrifices herself to save Shynn and the rest of the Mayan Island, which would have been destroyed by the nuclear fallout.
+Sara sacrifices herself to save Shin and the rest of the Mayan Island, which would have been destroyed by the nuclear fallout.
 She makes the Bird Human create a force field that keeps the explosions away from the island.
 The Bird Human becomes critically damaged from the blasts and then shoots off into space incredibly fast, in what appears to be a space fold, with Sara Nome still inside.

 This character is voiced by Sanae Kobayashi.